A Singapore Government Agency Website How to identify

 Compulsory Untrained School Stint

-Prior to admission into the foundational training programme, you would need to undertake a compulsory school stint.
+Prior to admission into the foundational training programme, you’ll need to undertake a compulsory school stint.
 This stint allows you to affirm your interest to be a SEN Officer, and lets us assess your suitability for the role.
-If you successfully complete the stint, you will be enrolled in the foundational training programme.
+If you successfully complete the stint, you’ll be enrolled in the foundational training programme.

 Salary and benefits